To all of our amazing Volunteers, we at WTTW truly hope you and your loved ones have stayed happy and healthy this past year.

 Can we tour the studios?

-WTTW will endeavor to have a tour guide available during all pledge shifts.
-Tours can be taken in between pledge breaks.
-If a pledge shift is extremely busy this feature is not always possible.
+WTTW will make every effort to offer studio tours during pledge shifts.
+Tours may be offered between live pledge breaks, but if a pledge shift is extremely busy, tours may not be possible.